To Bridge The Gap Between You And The Professionals

 + What is the purpose of this website?

-To heighten your satisfaction and guide you toward quality chocolate and people within the industry.
+To educate you about fine chocolate, bean to bar, and help you heighten your satisfaction and guide you toward quality chocolate and quality people within the industry.

 Many talented and skilful chocolate makers and chocolatiers are overlooked due to the fact that their energy is focused on quality, transparency, and fairness to those in the industry.
 Putting your trust in labels, marketing, and certifications often directs you away from those who care more about the integrity of chocolate than their image or bank accounts.